-OALA Members with a membership status other than Full Member, such as Retired or Associate Members, may not use the Title but may use one of the following terms to indicate they are still a member of the OALA:
+OALA members with a membership status other than Full Member, such as Retired or Associate members, may not use the Title but may use one of the following terms to indicate they are still a member of OALA:

 For retired members:

 - John Doe , OALA – Retired